prajwalBillawa/prajwalBillawa.github.io/_posts/2023-08-20-India-Semiconductor-Mission.markdown

 China and Taiwan have cultivated robust ecosystems with extensive government backing, encompassing materials, machinery, manufacturing, testing, packaging, and sales.
 However, India's ecosystem is not yet on par, primarily due to scale and investment challenges.

 ## What it takes to build a Semiconductor Fab?
-Acknowledging high demand, it is not easy to ramp up the manufacturing of chips on short notice as it requires time to set up chip foundries.
-It is a difficult, expensive and time-consuming process.
-A report published in Bloomberg quint tells "Manufacturing a chip typically takes more than three months and involves giant factories, dust-free rooms, multi-million-dollar machines, molten tin and lasers.”
+Recognizing the substantial demand, quickly scaling up chip manufacturing is challenging due to the time needed to establish chip foundries.
+This process is complex, costly, and time-intensive.
+As highlighted in a Bloomberg Quint report, chip production generally spans over three months, involving expansive factories, controlled environments, high-value equipment, molten tin, and laser technologies.
 <p align="center">
     <img class="image" src="https://prajwalbillawa.github.io/Blogs/2.ISM/images/three.png" alt="Alt Text">
     <figcaption class="caption">Intel Report on Building a Fab in Ireland</figcaption>
 </p>
-There are a lot of aspects to look into.
-This includes, sourcing lithography tools from global manufacturers, having suitable infrastructure such as a vast area of land, copious amounts of water, water recycling system, electricity lines, and labour power, among other things.
-Equipment alone can cost up to $2 billion.
-Adding to that, the infrastructural cost of setting up a fab will be about $200 million to $300 million.
-Plus, there will also be a technology transfer fee levied by the companies issuing the lithographic tools to the fabrication plants.
+Numerous factors require consideration, for example procuring lithography tools from international suppliers, establishing proper infrastructure including extensive land, ample water supply, water recycling systems, electricity connections, and a capable workforce.
+The equipment costs alone can reach up to $2 billion.
+Additionally, setting up a fabrication facility requires infrastructure expenses ranging from $200 million to $300 million.
+Moreover, companies providing lithographic tools to fabrication plants may impose technology transfer fees.
 # Case Study - Semiconductor Complex Limited

 ## Overview
-In the 1980s, the Indian government attempted to follow China, Taiwan, Malaysia, Korea, and Singapore in creating their own semiconductor manufacturing national champion.
+During the 1980s, the Indian government tried to follow countries like China, Taiwan, Malaysia, Korea, and Singapore in establishing their own national leader in semiconductor manufacturing.
 <p align="center">
     <img class="image" src="https://prajwalbillawa.github.io/Blogs/2.ISM/images/four.png" alt="Alt Text">
     <figcaption class="caption">Semiconductor Complex Limited, Mohali</figcaption>
 </p>
-SCL was formed to develop India's ambitions for establishing a semiconductor manufacturing industry.
-In 1976, the Indian Government approved the formation of SCL and production began in 1984.
-SCL aimed to design and manufacture cutting-edge circuits and electronics, serving as the foundation for a native Indian electronics industry.
+SCL was established to fulfill India's aspirations of creating a semiconductor manufacturing sector.
+The Indian Government sanctioned the formation of SCL in 1976, and its production commenced in 1984.
+SCL's mission was to design and produce advanced circuits and electronics, laying the groundwork for a self-sustaining Indian electronics industry.

 ## Progress at SCL